 Before joining Warwick I worked as a Statistician/Epidemiologist at The Institute of Cancer Research, London where I worked on epidemiological studies of breast cancer in women and men; including a cohort study of over 100,000 women in the UK.

-I have an MSc in Medical Statistics from the London School of Hygiene and Medicine and an undergraduate degree in Mathematics, Operational Research, Statistics and Economics from The University of Warwick.
+I have an MSc degree in Medical Statistics from the London School of Hygiene and Medicine and a BSc degree in Mathematics, Operational Research, Statistics and Economics from The University of Warwick.

 - Costa ML, Achten J, Griffin JM, et al. Locking plate fixation versus intramedullary nail fixation for adult patients with a displaced fracture of the distal tibia: a randomised controlled trial (UK FixDT).
 Journal of American Medical Association, Nov 2017.

 - Singh SP, Tuomainen H, Warwick J, Griffin JM, et al. Protocol for a Cohort Study of adolescent mental health service users with a nested cluster-randomised controlled trial to assess the clinical and cost-effectiveness of managed transition in improving transition from child to mental health services (the MILESTONE study).
 BMJ Open, Oct 2017.

 - Signorini G, Warwick J, Griffin JM, et al. Architecture, Functioning and Transitional Care Interfaces of Child and Adolescent Menthal Health Services: A European 28 Country Survery.
 The Lancet Psychiatry, Jun 2017.